 Various problems that may appear similar to LP include psoriasis, pityriasis rosea, lichen nitidus and keratosis lichenoides chronica.
 Hypertrophic LP can look very similar to lichen simplex chronicus.

-2019 homeopathy series of 4 cases of generalised lichen planus (LP) was published in 2019.
+2019 A homeopathy series of 4 cases of generalised lichen planus (LP) was published in 2019.
 Ignatia resolved the case after 3 months for one lady who was 48 years old.
 Aurum metallicum was prescribed successfully for a 65 year old lady.
 Next was A 38-year-old male who had a 21-year history of LP.
 He received homeopathic Lycopodium and remitted by 2 months.
 He remains in remission.
 The last case in the series was a 41-year-old male who had a 12-year history of LP, which had responded partially to topical steroids and ultraviolet A therapy.
 Medical history was significant for reduced sense of smell.
 Examination revealed generalized, violaceous, hypertrophic papules and nodules.
 He received homeopathic Carcinosinum and improved after 6 months.

 It is obvious that homeopathic treatment has completely resolved the lichen simplex chronicus in the case history by Dr Muhammed Rafeeque and in the 2006 case series analysis there were two patients who showed complete improvement.
 In 2019 the case series of lichen planus show complete resolution.
 These are the cases which should be studied to further our knowledge about the homeopathic treatment of these difficult conditions.